 Explicitly assigning port number to client in Socket

 When building client-server applications using sockets, it's essential to assign a unique port number to each client to ensure proper communication between server and clients.
-By explicitly assigning a port number to each client, server can identify and communicate with individual clients without confusion or overlap.
-In this article, we'll explore importance of assigning port numbers to clients and how to do so effectively.
+By explicitly assigning a port number to each client, the server can identify and communicate with individual clients without confusion or overlap.
+In this article, we'll explore the importance of assigning port numbers to clients and how to do so effectively.

-What is a port number?
+What is a Port Number?

-In a client-server application, server needs to communicate with multiple clients simultaneously.
-To do so, server needs to keep track of each client's connection and state.
-By assigning a unique port number to each client, server can easily identify and track each client's connection and state, without confusion or overlap.
-This approach ensures that each client's data remains separate and secure, and server can provide tailored responses to each client.
+In a client-server application, the server needs to communicate with multiple clients simultaneously.
+To do so, the server needs to keep track of each client's connection and state.
+By assigning a unique port number to each client, the server can easily identify and track each client's connection and state, without confusion or overlap.
+This approach ensures that each client's data remains separate and secure, and the server can provide tailored responses to each client.

-How to assign a port number to a client?
+How to Assign a Port Number to a Client?

-• Client-specified port numbers − In this approach, client specifies port number it wants to use when connecting to server. server then assigns requested port number to client if it's available, or rejects connection if port number is already in use.
-This approach provides greater flexibility for clients, but it requires additional configuration and coordination between server and clients.
+• Client-specified port numbers In this approach, the client specifies the port number it wants to use when connecting to the server.
+The server then assigns the requested port number to the client if it's available, or rejects the connection if the port number is already in use.
+This approach provides greater flexibility for clients, but it requires additional configuration and coordination.

 import socket